-Easy and naturally pretty DIY Oak leaf wreath
+Easy and Natural DIY Oak Leaf Wreath

 Hi everyone!
-It’s Angela from Number Fifty-Three and I am so thrilled to be sharing this easy Natural Oak Leaf Wreath with you all today!
+It’s Angela from Number Fifty-Three and I am so thrilled to be sharing this easy Natural DIY Oak Leaf Wreath with you all today!

-Here are the supplies you’ll need:Â hole punch, pliers with wire cutter, wire (thick floral wire would work well), and fallen and dried oak leaves.
+Eye protection, hole punch, pliers with wire cutter, wire (thick floral wire would work well), and fallen and dried oak leaves.

 Once the wreath was to my desired fullness I used the pliers to twist the end of the wire to secure.
 You can see that I left a gap in the leaves where the ends meet.